maxint-rd/TM16xx/README.md

 - The current version of this library supports ESP8266 and Atmel ATmega328 and ATmega168 MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Please let me know if you've successfully used this library with other MCUs.
 - Currently there is no specific support for daisychaining multiple chips and using combined displays.
 Please note that the TM1640 does support up to 16 digits or an 8x16 LED matrix and it is possible to use multiple display objects for multiple different modules.
 See the TM1638_TM1637ex_two_modules example.
 - I don't have the [QYF-TM1638 module](http://arduinolearning.com/code/qyf-tm1638-and-arduino-module.php) (TM138 with common anode display), so wasn't able to test that specific class.
 It may work, ...or not.
 Please let me know if you've tested that module.
-- The TM1668 class has some support for using RGB LEDs on Grids 5-7.
+- The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
+Most likely future versions will have a specific class for using RGB LEDs.
+The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
+Unfortunately these chips don't support individual LED brightness, only intensity of the whole display.

 ## Disclaimer
 - All code on this GitHub account, including this library is provided to you on an as-is basis without guarantees and with all liability dismissed.
 It may be used at your own risk.
 Unfortunately I have no means to provide support.